Jaw Play for Toddlers

 Proper growth and development are facilitated by the parental provision of good and appropriate feeding and mouthing experiences.
 To help you, we can provide some fun and simple strategies for you and your child to implement at home.
 That way you have an understanding of what to look out for as they grow.
 You may even find the strategies apply to other members of the family as well.

-We recommend coming in for 3 monthly visits so that we can help to monitor your child’s development and incorporate new activities as they master new skills, therefore ensuring that they are reaching developmental milestones and receiving appropriate mouthing skills to achieve optimal health and well-being.
+We recommend coming in for 3-monthly visits so that we can help to monitor your child’s development and incorporate new activities as they master new skills.
+This supports us in tracking developmental milestones and providing appropriate guidance for mouthing skills to support healthy development.

-This can be carried through until approx. 4 years of age when they are then able to progress onto further treatment (if required) and ensures that we are monitoring their development during those crucial years of growth.
+This can be carried through until approximately 4 years of age when they are then able to progress onto further treatment (if required).
+This allows us to monitor their development during those important years of growth.

 What else should I know?

-At KIDS we strongly agree that prevention is better than a cure.
-Therefore we recommend that you;
+At KIDS we believe that prevention is important.
+We recommend that you:

-- Breastfeed at least through the first year,
+- Breastfeed at least through the first year where possible

-- Do daily tummy time for at least 15 minutes per time,
+- Do daily tummy time for at least 15 minutes per session

-- Throw out the pacifier by 4 months old, and before that age, only allow pacifier use during bedtime,
+- Limit pacifier use – by 4 months old, only allow pacifier use during bedtime, and discontinue by an appropriate age as advised

-- Encourage babies to chew (as long as safe) while teething (this is very important and assists with developing a mature swallow),
+- Encourage babies to chew (as long as safe) while teething – this may assist with developing a mature swallow

-- Use ONLY straw-based sippy cups or preferably use an open cup, and
+- Use ONLY straw-based sippy cups or preferably use an open cup

-- Monitor your children for chronic nasal congestion, treating as needed to prevent mouth-breathing habits.
+- Monitor your children for chronic nasal congestion, treating as needed to reduce the risk of mouth-breathing habits

 To be clear, while bottle-feeding does influence orofacial myology, disorders are more likely due to long-standing, excessive pacifier use, thumb-sucking, and chronic nasal congestion especially due to untreated allergies.
 Sometimes no cause can be found.
 Genetics and nutritional deficiencies may also be contributing factors.

-We love helping to grow healthy, happy little faces.
-Call us today to book in for an appointment for your little one.
+We’re here to support your child’s development.
+Call us today to book an appointment for your little one.